Prashant-Kumar7/excellence_todo_nextapp/README.md

    - Go to your Supabase project dashboard
    - Navigate to SQL Editor
    - Run the SQL script from `supabase-schema.sql` to create the necessary tables, policies, and triggers
+   - If you have an existing database, run `scripts/migrate-add-category-priority.sql` to add category and priority columns

+5. Create the first admin user:
+   - Sign up normally through the app
+   - Run the SQL from `scripts/create-first-admin.sql` in Supabase SQL Editor, replacing `USER_EMAIL_HERE` with your email

 5. Run the development server:
 ```bash